hallatore/MeshBlend-docs/Knowledgebase/Performance.md

 ![Async GPU workload in Unreal Insights](./AsyncWorkloads.jpg)

-Use Unreal Insight the ensure no async GPU work is running parallel. `r.TSR.AsyncCompute 3` is one example that makes the TemporalSuperResolution run at the same time as MeshBlend and other Post Process effect.
-This might speed up the overall FPS, but it makes it impossible to evaluate the frametime for MeshBlend alone.
+Use Unreal Insight the check if any async GPU work is running parallel. `r.TSR.AsyncCompute 3` is one example that makes the TemporalSuperResolution run at the same time as MeshBlend and other Post Process effects.
+This might speed up the overall FPS, but it makes it impossible to evaluate the frametime for MeshBlend accurately.

 ### UE5.6 improvements